 There are many people concerned about the same topic: inventing nonexistent stories.
 Is it a psychological disorder or it’s just a harmless way to have fun?

 Firstly we have to delimit the content of the stories we’re creating.
 For example, when after a particularly stressful situation we recreate in our minds the same facts, but this time with a positive outcome, for us this is a cathartic phenomenon.
 Many times, we’re not able or we can’t express ourselves freely.
 However, if we repress our emotions and the forms of expressing ourselves this may cause some anxiety or anger that needs to be released, and sometimes we do that through the recreation of the events where we invent new scenarios and outcomes.
-When this story is developing in a cathartic way, at the end we will be released and we can return to our normality; if the story comes again and again to our mind it indicates that we have a ruminative thinking, that we are a victim of recurring ideas that can’t be eliminated, indicating a certain rigidity of thinking on our side and some difficulty for accepting the course and the changes in our life .
+When this story is developing in a cathartic way, at the end we will be released and we can return to our normality; if the story comes again and again to our mind it indicates that we have a ruminative thinking, that we are a victim of recurring ideas that can’t be eliminated, indicating a certain of rigid thinking on our side and some difficulty for accepting the course and the changes in our life .
 In this case the invented stories are indicating some kind of emotional maladjustment.

 However, most people make up stories with romantic content, they imagine how their lives would be with another person with whom they don’t have any kind of relationship.
 These stories include simple imaginative content without a particular meaning, a clear characteristic of the adolescents, that many times, with the lack of experience in this area, use to recreate new situations and possible responses.
 In this case it would be a way to be mentally prepared for facing the unknown or simply a form to express the desire to build a romantic relationship.